Barn hacks – part 11!

 This time – round ELEVEN!
 I’m always open to new hacks, so don’t hesitate to reach out with your ingenious idea.
 It’s all about making chores go by easily, to give us more time with our horses.

 - Wear nitrile exam gloves under your riding or grooming gloves in bad or cold weather.
 These definitely keep your fingers warm, and they are thin, so you don’t lose too much dexterity and you can still feel your horse while grooming.

 - Keep a little lighter around to defrost snaps and buckles that get frozen.
 Super fun chore.
 You can also use your instant hot kettle to heat up some rags or washcloths to defrost something.

 - Tape some tabs on your small tubes of eye meds and other hard to squish things.
-The tabs can be easily labelled (LUCKY - APPLY IN THE AM) and it helps you smush the contents up for easy application.
+The tabs can be easily labeled (Chester’s eye meds – APPLY IN THE AM) and it helps you smush the contents up for easy application.

-- Skip spending big bucks for fluffy furry ear plugs, just get some soft little cat toys instead.
-Not the mouse shaped ones, the round ones.
+- Skip spending big bucks for fluffy furry earplugs for your horse, just get some soft little cat toys instead.
+Not the mouse-shaped ones, the round ones.
 Look for round cat toys that are soft, perhaps fuzzy, and definitely, don’t have a squeaker or bell inside.

 - Add dental floss to your sewing kit for horse stuff repairs.
 Lasts a lot longer, is stronger, and also fights plaque.
 You might need to get a heavy duty sewing needle with a larger opening.
 Also, some dental floss is flat, you might need to find the traditional type.

 Stock up here for your horse supplies!
 As an Amazon Associate, I earn from qualifying purchases, but it’s ZERO extra cents to you.
 You can also visit my Amazon storefront here: PEG storefront.